 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 Take a look at our handy guides to find out when train operators release their special deals and offers to see if you can find cheap European train tickets for your journey.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Santiago de Compostela to Madrid without having to change trains.
-There are 3 direct trains from Santiago de Compostela to Madrid.
+There are 4 direct trains from Santiago de Compostela to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from Santiago de Compostela to Madrid cover a distance of around 486km during the journey.
+Trains travelling from Santiago de Compostela to Madrid cover a distance of around 302 miles (486 km) during the journey.